jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-Running in a Hybrid Cloud Environment specifically means deploying your CRM, Spring Boot `ClientCache` application to a managed cloud platform environment, such as Pivotal Platform, but connect the app to an externally managed [vmware-gemfire-name] cluster, i.e. the [vmware-gemfire-name] cluster is running and managed off platform.
+Running in a Hybrid Cloud Environment specifically means deploying your CRM, Spring Boot `ClientCache` application to a managed cloud platform environment, such as Tanzu Application Service, but connect the app to an externally managed [vmware-gemfire-name] cluster, i.e. the [vmware-gemfire-name] cluster is running and managed off platform.

-As of this writing, the inverse is also being explored, running your Spring Boot applications off platform, but connecting those apps to managed data services (e.g. Pivotal Cloud Cache (PCC)) on platform.
+As of this writing, the inverse is also being explored, running your Spring Boot applications off platform, but connecting those apps to managed data services (e.g. [vmware-gemfire-name] for TAS ([vmware-gemfire-name] for TAS)) on platform.

 There may be cases where you are unable to move your data management